hlung/TKFormTextField/README.md

 ```

 Swift Package Manager

+- Star this repo and add your github account in Xcode Preferences so that it Xcode can pick it up.
+(See [this documentation](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).)
-In Xcode, go to File > Swift Packages > Add Package Dependency...
-Look for TKFormTextField.
+- In Xcode, go to `File > Swift Packages > Add Package Dependency...` Search for TKFormTextField.

 ## Story